Travels for Taste

 • Add the finely grated fresh coconut, stir in enough water to ensure that the curry is the right consistency, not too thick and cook on a low flame with lid for about under 5 minutes.

-• Fresh fish cooks very quickly, take care not to overdo it.
+• Fresh fish cooks very quickly, do take care not to over cook the fillets

-• Now add salt as required bearing in mind that when the fish was marinated salt was used.
+• Add salt as required bearing in mind that when the fish was marinated salt was used

-• Serve with steaming hot rice and allow yourself to enjoy this simple yet classic fish curry.
+• Serve with steaming hot boiled rice and allow yourself to enjoy this simple yet classic fish curry

 This is another fabulous recipe that originates from the western coast of India, the Konkan coastline, dotted by beautiful coconut trees, the coastline is abundantly blessed with fresh seafood and natural scenic beauty read beautiful beaches with soft sands and plenty of sunshine.
 A lot of people would also add tamarind paste to the curry but we do not.
 Tamarind trees are also found in abundance